 As set forth in the CD&A above, the Company has designed its compensation programs to: (i) align executives' pay with the Company's performance and focus on producing sustainable long-term growth, (ii) attract and retain executives with the experience necessary to achieve our business goals, and (iii) align executives' interests with those of the stockholders and to encourage the creation of long-term value.
 Although the vote to approve executive compensation is purely advisory and non-binding, the Board of Directors values the opinions of our stockholders and will consider the results of the vote in determining the compensation of the NEOs and the Company's compensation programs generally.
 The vote is not intended to address any specific item of compensation but rather the overall compensation of our NEOs and the policies and practices described in this Proxy Statement.
-If any stockholder wishes to communicate with the Board of Directors regarding executive compensation, the Board of Directors can be contacted using the procedures outlined in "Communications with the Board of Directors" set forth in this Proxy Statement.
+If any stockholder wishes to communicate with the Board of Directors' set forth in this Proxy Statement.